What is Academic and Career Planning (ACP)?

 Almond-Bancroft uses the software program XELLO for academic and career planning.

-Student usernames for Xello use the following format: ABSD-(first four of 1st name, first four of last name) Ex: ABSD-dawnbarb
+Student usernames for Xello use the following format: ABSD-(first four of 1st name, first four of last name) Ex: ABSD-johnsmit

 Student passwords can be reset if forgotten.

-Students in grades 6-8 are introduced to and guided through lessons in the program in their Careers class with Mrs. Rykal.
-High school students have the opportunity to do academic and career planning in homeroom with their teachers several times per month.
+Students in grades 6-12 are introduced to and guided through lessons in academic and career planning in homeroom with their teachers several times per month.

 Xello has various tools for personal exploration including learning styles and personality inventories as well as a Matchmaker tool which matches careers to student interests.
 As students progress through high school, they are able to create an electronic portfolio, explore academic programs at colleges and even track their college applications and request transcripts.